 - Last but not least, try to use an oil-less fryer, such as an infrared fryer.

-Not only do we want you to enjoy delicious turkey on thanksgiving, we also don’t want any injuries to occur.
-At Hancock Injury Attorneys we want to wish you a happy thanksgiving filled with family, friends and food.
+Not only do we want you to enjoy delicious turkey on thanksgiving, but we also don’t want any injuries to occur.
+At Hancock Injury Attorneys we want to wish you a happy Thanksgiving filled with family, friends, and food.
 If you’ve been injured due to another’s negligence, call Attorney Mike Hancock at 813.534.6929 for a free consultation.